margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Strength is the courage within to do what's right.
 Strength is the peace within to forgive and not react.
 Strength is the ability to accomplish tasks.
 Strength is the expression of love.

 ## What has made you angry this week? ##
 All of the emphasis on self, comparing, and competing made me feel angry.
 Feeling rejected, teased, and mocked made me feel inferior.
 It feels like none of my work never measures up.
-Other people look like opera divas whle people tell me I have seemed high maintenance, like an opera diva when I can't fully express myself, and like I have a fragile ego underneath.
+Other people look like opera divas while people tell me I have seemed high maintenance, like an opera diva when I can't fully express myself, and like I have a fragile ego underneath.

 ## Struggling vs. Suffering ##
 Struggling - fighting the good fight, persisting in the face of adversity, committing to the team, listening to mentors, working through the suffering, overcoming evil suggestions and beliefs with good, gratitude, helpfulness, and saying no to the "tempter" when wanting to do what seems wrong but desiring to do what's right.